AshBT/pyobd/README.md

 The program is run by typing "python3 pyobd".

-It works but is still a work in progress.
+It works but it is still a work in progress.
 I will support it, do bugfixes, test it on Windows 10 also, and add new functionalities.